wokamoto/lab.dogmap.jp/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.1.2 =
+* Feature: You can now specify one or more URL's that if accessed will cause the IP to immediately be blocked.
+See below "Other Options" for the new feature.
+* Improvement: Added additional debugging info when cron key does not match saved key to help diagnose any problems.
+* Improvement: New Issues email now contains site URL rather than just hostname to help identify subdirectory sites.
+* Improvement: Upgraded the country blocking database to the newest version which is June 2014.
+* Fix: Some browser versions were being reported as 0.0.
+Updated browser detection.

+= 5.1.1 =
+* Improvement: WooCommerce now officially supported out of the box.
+* Feature: Added the wordfence:doNotCache() function that you can call in your themes and plugins to prevent caching of items.
+* Fix: Fixed the warning appearing in lib/wfUtils.php about a scalar being treated as an array which appeared in 5.0.9.
+* Fix: Failed logins were not being logged for non-existent usernames that were set to immediatelly block.
+Fixed.
+* Fix: Removed several warnings/notices that would appear when WP_DEBUG is enabled.
+* Fix: Added default character set to .htaccess which fixes garbled international characters being served from cache on sites with no default apache charset.

+= 5.0.9 =
+* Feature: (Premium) Advanced Comment Spam Filter.
+Checks comment source IP, author URL and hosts and IP's in body against additional spam lists.
+* Feature: (Premium) Check if your site is being Spamvertised i.e. your domain is being included in spam emails.
+Usually indicates you've been hacked.
+* Feature: (Premium) Check if your website IP is generating spam.
+Checks against spam lists if your IP is a known source of spam.
+* Improvement: Cache clearing errors are nown shown with clear explanations.
+* Improvement: Added lightweight stats logging internally in preparation for displaying them on the admin UI in the next release.
+* Fix: If a non-existent user tries to sign in it is not logged in the live logins tab.
+Fixed.
+* Fix: Removed warning "Trying to get property of non-object" that would occur under certain conditions.
+* Fix: Removed call to is_404()  which was not having any effect and would issue a warning if debug mode is enabled.
+* Fix: Check if CURL is installed as part of connectivity test.

+= 5.0.8 =
+* Feature: Support for Jetpack Mobile Theme in Falcon Caching engine.
+Regular pages are cached, mobile pages are served direct to browser.
+* Improvement: Pages that are less than 1000 bytes will not be cached.
+The avg web page size in 2014 is 1246,000 bytes.
+Anything less than 1000 bytes is usually an error.
+* Improvement: Wordfence will now request 128M on hosts instead of 64M where memory in php.ini is set too low.
+* Fix: Wordfence was caching 404's under certain conditions.
+Fixed.
+* Fix: Nginx/FastCGI users would sometimes receive an error about not being able to edit .htaccess.
+Fixed.

+= 5.0.7 =
+* Feature: Immediately block IP if hacker tries any of the following usernames.
+(Comma separated list that you can specify on the Wordfence options page)
+* Feature: Exclude exact URL's from caching.
+Specifically, this allows you to exclude the home page which was not possible before.
+* Feature: Exclude browsers or partial browser matches and specific cookies from caching.
+* Fix: Fixed issue where /.. dirs would be included in certain scandir operations.
+* Fix: logHuman function was not analyzing user-agent strings correctly which would allow some crawlers that execute JS to be logged as humans.
+* Fix: Removed ob_end_clean warnings about empty buffers when a human is being logged.
+* Fix: Removed warning in lib/wfCache.php caused by unset $_SERVER['QUERY_STRING'] when we check it.
+* Fix: Fixed "logged out as ''" blank username logout messages.
+* Fix: Improved security of config cache by adding a PHP header to file that we strip.
+Already secure because we have a .htaccess denying access, but more is better.
+* Fix: Falcon Engine option to clear Falcon cache when a post scheduled to be published in future is published.
+* Fix: Fixed Heartbleed scans hanging.

 = 5.0.6 =
 * Feature: Prevent discovery of usernames through '?/author=N' scans.
 New option under login security which you can enable.